MicrosoftDocs/VBA-Docs/api/Access.DoCmd.Echo.md

 ## Remarks

-If you leave the _StatusBarText_ argument blank, do not use a comma following the _EchoOn_ argument.
+If you leave the _StatusBarText_ argument blank, don't use a comma following the _EchoOn_ argument.

 If you turn echo off in Visual Basic, you must turn it back on or it will remain off, even if the user presses Ctrl+Break or if Visual Basic encounters a breakpoint.
 You may want to create a macro that turns echo on, and then assign that macro to a key combination or a custom menu command.
 You could then use the key combination or menu command to turn echo on if it has been turned off in Visual Basic.